ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Higher level functions (like action plugins' ``_low_level_execute_command``) transform the output into text strings.

-Tips, tricks, and idioms for porting controller code
+Tips, tricks, and idioms for Python-3 compatibility
 ----------------------------------------------------

 Use forward-compatibility boilerplate